-This course covers the introduction to the profession, including but not limited to procedural aspects of the athletic training room operations, role delineations, preparation and competencies with 50 observational/ experience hours under a BOC certified athletic trainer.
+This course covers an introduction to the profession, including but not limited to procedural aspects of the athletic training room operations, role delineations, preparation, and competencies.
 This course is recommended for Athletic Training majors.
 Three hours lecture.
 Three hours credit.